-Many people wonder if dash cams are allowed by Uber, Lyft and the law.
+Many people wonder if dash cams are allowed by Uber, Lyft, and the law.
 I’m no lawyer, but I can tell you that neither Uber nor Lyft have policies forbidding the use of a dash cam.
-As for the passengers, 99% seem appreciate that I’m taking their safety seriously by using a camera; that is, if they even notice it’s there!
+As for the passengers, 99% seem to appreciate that I’m taking their safety seriously by using a camera; that is if they even notice it’s there!

 Are dash cams legal?

 Laws vary by location; keep in mind that I’m not allowed to give legal advice.
 However, I can share the results of my research.
 The following 11 US states have what’s known as a “two-party recording law”:

 - New Hampshire

 The two-party recording law was implemented to prevent wiretapping.
 Specifically, it requires that all persons consent when someone is recording audio.

 If you live in one of these states, it’s easy to comply with these laws: all you need to do is place a warning sticker on your windows (you can find a wide variety on Amazon) or turn off the microphone on your dash cam so that no conversation is recorded.

 Even if you don’t live in a two-party state, warning stickers might not be a bad idea anyway.
 Better to invest in a few $5 stickers than to have your evidence thrown out of court, should you need to take it there.

 Another legal matter to check your state laws on is whether or not you can mount something on your windshield.
 Several states have laws that do not allow you to mount anything to your windshield, but instead, you can mount it to your dashboard.
 Be sure to check your state law before mounting your dash camera.